|

 throughout the centuries, we would still believe the sun circled the earth

+and lightning was caused by supernatural entities.
 After attending shows for over 20 years, I must say that collectors have

 the utmost respect and honor for those who walked this earth before us.
 Collectors